Locksmith Insurance

 Some of the insurance coverages available to locksmiths are as follows:

 • Commercial general liability insurance: Commercial general liability insurance, also known as slip and fall insurance, can protect your locksmith company against third-party bodily injury and property damage claims.
-If a claim is brought against you, your insurance provider may cover the cost of injury or damages to a third party, as well as the cost of the lawsuit up to the policy limit.
+If an insurance claim is brought against you, your insurance provider may cover medical expenses due to injury or damages to a third party and the legal fees of the lawsuit up to the policy limit.

-• Tools and equipment insurance: Under the tools and equipment insurance portion of your locksmith insurance policy, your insurance company may cover the costs of repairing or replacing any tools and equipment if they are damaged or lost due to an insured peril.
+• Tools and equipment insurance: Under the tools and equipment insurance portion of your locksmith insurance policy, your insurance company may cover the costs of repairing or replacing any business equipment or tools if they are damaged or lost due to an insured peril.

-• Commercial auto insurance: If your locksmith company uses vehicles for business purposes, such as to transport materials or visit clients’ homes, then commercial auto insurance might be necessary.
+• Commercial auto insurance: If your locksmith company uses vehicles for business purposes, such as transporting materials or visiting clients’ homes, then commercial auto insurance might be necessary.
 Coverage varies but may include third-party liability coverage, uninsured automobile coverage, accident benefits coverage, collision coverage, comprehensive coverage, and more.

 • Professional liability insurance: Professional liability insurance, also known as errors and omissions insurance or malpractice insurance, can protect your locksmith business and its employees from claims of negligence, malpractice, error, or failure to deliver a service as promised.